-Pop Smoke was slated to headline this week’s FRONTPAGE cover story, but on the morning of our photoshoot, the Brooklyn rap phenom was shot and killed at the house he was renting in LA.
-In the wake of this tragedy, we wanted to honor our commitment to celebrating his life and the legacy he leaves behind.
+Pop Smoke was slated to headline Highsnobiety’s FRONTPAGE cover story 020, but on the morning of our photoshoot, the Brooklyn rap phenom was shot and killed at the house he was renting in LA.
+We revisit the piece on what would have been Pop’s 22nd birthday, honoring our commitment to celebrating his life and the legacy he left behind.

 Nobody started the decade on a hot streak like Pop Smoke.
 His track “Welcome to the Party” was undisputedly the song of last summer, and his work was actively mutating the sound of his hometown, New York — as Highsnobiety wrote in a January article: "Pop Smoke could just be the one to restore New York to its former glory."
 At the beginning of February, the charismatic 20-year-old Canarsie, Brooklyn native served up the sequel to his debut mixtape Meet the Woo.
 The record landed a Top 10 spot on the US Billboard charts and demonstrated the mainstream potential of Pop’s transatlantic blend of guttural NYC street rap with UK drill sonics.
 While he’d spent his teenage years being urged to apply his unique gravely voice to record, Pop Smoke, born Bashar Barakah Jackson, never planned to be a rapper.
 His rise is an unorthodox tale that wouldn’t have been predicted by anyone, let alone the man himself.